-Our first product is an absorbable multifilament suture.
-Why suture?
+Our first development is to incorporate copper in an absorbable multifilament suture.

-Because suture is a risk factor to Surgical Site Infection (SSI).
+Sutures are a risk factor to Surgical Site Infection (SSI).
 SSI is defined as an infection that occurs within 30 days after the operation and involves the skin of the incision3.
-Foreign materials, such as sutures, are a risk factor to SSI as they lower the number of bacteria required to cause an infection4.
+Foreign materials, such as sutures and especially multifilaments, are a risk factor to SSI as they lower the number of bacteria required to cause an infection4.
 Therefore adding copper to the suture reduces the microbial colonization of the suture.

-The World Health Organization gave recently a conditional recommendation to use triclosan-coated sutures (only commercial antibacterial sutures in the US) for the purpose of reducing the risk of SSI.
+As of now, Triclosan is the most dominant material used in antibacterial sutures.
+The World Health Organization gave a conditional recommendation to use triclosan-coated sutures for the purpose of reducing the risk of SSI.
 It was also written that “..comparisons with an alternative antimicrobial agent to triclosan would be welcome”5.